Kajal-Dhanjal/Portfolio1/README.md

 💡 Helpful Tip

-You can write your project documentation in:
+You can write your project documentation in: Microsoft Word, Google Docs, Or as a PDF.

-Microsoft Word
-Google Docs
-Or as a PDF

 Then ask an AI assistant to convert your documentation into HTML code.

 Once converted, copy and paste the generated HTML code into your write-up file between the `EDIT BETWEEN THIS LINES SECTIONS`.